 Access to this data improves production scheduling, as manufacturers don’t have to “cushion” their supply levels in fear of stockouts.

 As a result, companies can allocate resources into ‘more pressing’ areas of business thanks to added funds and manpower available.

 2.)
 Automated Channel Data Management Tools Reduce the Potential for Lost Revenue and Opportunities

 Manufacturers are required to make critical business decisions regarding output forecasting.

-However, the flow of incomplete and inaccurate channel data constitutes for a catalog of financial losses and missed opportunities.
+However, the flow of incomplete and inaccurate channel data constitutes a catalog of financial losses and missed opportunities.